maingvaldsen/HMI-Keyframe-System/README.md

-# A very scuffed keyframe system for hmi
+# A not completley scuffed keyframe system for hmi
 Please come with ideas if you have any (planning on making easings work, this is just a quick concept for now)

 ## How to use